ClickCease

 March 25, 2013

-Some companies don’t wait for lightning to strike
+Some companies don’t wait for lightning strike

 Lightning storm over Albuquerque, NM (Roch Hart/Barcroft Media)